American Samoa: Association football

-The American Samoa national football team is one of the newest teams in the world and is also noted for being the world's weakest.
-They lost to Australia 31–0 in a FIFA World Cup qualifying match on April 11, 2001, but on November 22, 2011, they finally won their first ever game, beating Tonga 2–1 in a FIFA World Cup qualifier.
-The appearance of American Samoa's Jaiyah Saelua in the contest "apparently became the first transgender player to compete on a World Cup stage".
+The Football Federation American Samoa oversees men's and women's national teams.
+The men's national team made its international debut in the 1983 South Pacific Games, losing its opener against Western Samoa.
+Despite scoring a win against Wallis and Futuna, the team did not exit the group stage.
+The team lost to Australia 31–0 in a FIFA World Cup qualifying match on April 11, 2001, but on November 22, 2011, they finally won their first FIFA World Cup qualifier, beating Tonga 2–1.
+The appearance of American Samoa's Jaiyah Saelua, who is faʻafafine, in the contest "apparently became the first transgender player to compete on a World Cup stage".

+The women's national team made its international debut at the 1998 OFC Women's Championship, losing both of its matches: 21–0 to Australia and 9–0 to Papua New Guinea.

-The American Samoan national team features in the highly rated 2014 British film Next Goal Wins.
+The American Samoan men's national team features in the highly rated 2014 British film Next Goal Wins.
 The film documents the team's 2014 FIFA World Cup qualifying campaign, in which they achieved their first-ever international win.
 Saelua and Nicky Salapu, the man famous for being the goalkeeper during the team's 31–0 loss to Australia in 2001, feature prominently in the film.
-A feature film adaptation of the documentary was planned, to be directed by Taika Waititi.
+A feature film adaptation of the documentary was released in 2023 and was directed by Taika Waititi.